quantapix/qnarre/docs/index.md

 [Just as documented](https://femfas.net), advanced "weaponized psychology" has been used extensively by some "trusted" professionals of our most respected institutions.
 These elite predators knowingly hurt and tortured our children, while holding us ideological hostages for perhaps millions of dollars.

 We believe, and with the following series of blogs, we attempt to publicly prove, that AI, or the more humble **"deep learning"** technology, is not all evil nor needs to be exclusively exploitative.

-Despite the naive, uninformed and irrational fears of the inexperienced, "the enemy is within" in all tyrannies (e.g. fascism, socialism, communism, etc.) in the form of yet uncommunicated contradictions and intrinsic inconsistencies.
-For all those gulping the "socialism kool-aid", while easily seduced by siren songs, a "survivor", and second-order-thinker, has one question: **what happens to the saboteurs?**
+Despite the naive, uninformed and irrational fears of the inexperienced, "the enemy is within" in all tyrannies (e.g. fascism, communism, etc.) in the form of yet uncommunicated contradictions and intrinsic inconsistencies.

 Our dream, along with our concrete, informed steps we continue to take to approach it, is to devise AI software to actively protect our **American-born children** from greedy professional torturing and forceful, institutionalized separation and isolation.
 Family Court-mandated, and even directly ordered, parental alienation, while paying astronomical profits to the "trusted" elite, is nothing but ruthless and cruel child abuse.